 I also work in miniature, specifically 1/12th scale, making historically researched replicas of embroideries from 17th-18th centuries.
 These are largely worked to commission: explore the Gallery for images, or please contact me for more information.

-Over the last couple of years I have been working to bring embroidery patterns originally published in the Georgian era into the modern age, together with Prof. Jennie Batchelor of the University of Kent.
+Over the last few years I have been working to bring embroidery patterns originally published in the Georgian era into the modern age, together with Prof. Jennie Batchelor of the University of Kent.
 “The Lady’s Magazine, or Entertaining Companion for the Fair Sex” was one of the first and most successful of women’s periodicals, published monthly from 1770-1832, and with a circulation of 15,000 copies at its height (Jane Austen’s print runs were usually 750!)
 One of its highlights was publication of an embroidery pattern every month (from 1770-1819): Jennie and I have been working to collect these and are eventually hoping to make them available to modern stitchers.
 Together Jennie and I have written “Jane Austen Embroidery”, published in the UK in March 2020 by Pavilion Books, and in the USA in May 2020 by Dover Publications.
 As well as exploring the historical context of Jane Austen and embroidery in the later Georgian period, the book also makes some of the patterns from “The Lady’s Magazine” available to 21st century embroiderers.
 The English edition has been #1 bestseller in Amazon’s Embroidery listings.
 The book is available soon through my shop, and also from the publishers, bookshops and Amazon.

 I teach traditional embroidery techniques such as Silk Shading, Whitework, Goldwork and Crewelwork, as well as lecturing on historical embroidery.
 I have more years’ experience as a lecturer than I care to admit to, mainly teaching (Biology!) in F/HE, and have very good feedback both from my students and from OFSTED and their ilk.
 Embroidery kept me sane under the stress of my work, and once I was able to move out of FE I have developed it as a second career.